-For students who are successful in their appeal and could reach good standing in one term, aid will be reinstated on a probationary basis for one payment period/term.
-Emails will be sent to students on financial aid probation advising them of the conditions needed.
-The Financial Aid Office will review the student's record at the end of the semester to determine his/her outcome for future semesters.
-At the conclusion of the probation term, the student must be meeting the school's SAP standard in order to qualify for further Title IV Funding.
-If it is determined that a student will need more than one probationary term, the student must be placed on an academic plan.
+Students who are successful in their appeal and can reach good standing in one term will be placed on Financial Aid Probation and their aid will be reinstated for that payment period/term.
+The Office of Financial Aid will review the student's record at the end of the semester to determine the outcome for future semesters.
+At the conclusion of the term, the student must be meeting the school's SAP standard in order to qualify for further financial aid.
+At the conclusion of the term, the student must be meeting the school's SAP standard in order to qualify for further financial aid.